There’s an ongoing war in Sudan, and it’s ruining the lives of the women who live there.

 Sudan’s civil war shows very little signs of coming to a conclusion any time soon.
 It is also a poorly reported on conflict, with the finer details of why and how Sudan has found itself embroiled in violence lost on people outside of the region.
 This furthers a global culture of silence around the issues that impact African women.

-The United Nations have continued to report on the Sudanese conflict, but it rarely finds its way onto the headlines of international news outlets.
+The United Nations has continued to report on the Sudanese conflict, but it rarely finds its way into the headlines of international news outlets.
 It is also a conflict that has become defined by a protracted use of sexual violence and rape as a tool of war.
 Sudanese women are in crisis but the world is not paying enough attention.

 With no clear end in sight, the Sudanese civil war is rapidly becoming one of the most pressing issues for feminists today.
 We have a responsibility to, even in our limited power, speak about what is happening.